openrewrite/.github/.github/ISSUE_TEMPLATE/bug_report.md

 - https://github.com/openrewrite/rewrite-static-analysis/releases

 We release every few weeks, so it's possible that your issue has already been fixed.

-You might even want to use [our snapshot releases](https://docs.openrewrite.org/reference/snapshot-instructions) with recent changes.
+If you want to try the most recent changes that haven't been fully released yet, you can check out our [snapshot releases](https://docs.openrewrite.org/reference/snapshot-instructions)
 -->
 I am using